jibidus/monitofen/README.md

 ap Metric.take
 ```

-# Where to see logs?
+# Where are logs?

+Logs are in the usual location for a rail application:

 ```
 ~/monitofen/logs/production.log